 Mistake 4: Graphics whose style looks lower-quality than the level of product being sold

-As a blogger, I see this much more frequently than you might think.
-If your product is, say, in the $40 – $60 range and you’re appealing to a family-oriented demographic then please do not give your bloggers banners that are garish, like having a pink and purple gradient background, old-style fonts like Comic Sans, Times Roman, or anything like that.
-Instead the brand should use a classier more family-oriented background: chevron or chalkboard background, modern fonts, etc.
+As a blogger, I see this mistake from affiliate managers much more frequently than you might ever think.
+If your brand targets age 20's, 30's and/or a family-oriented demographic then please do not give your bloggers banners that are garish, have gradient backgrounds or old-style fonts.
+Instead the brand should use a classy trendy background, modern fonts, and splashy yet tasteful graphics.

 If the brand is supplying banners that look less classy than the product they’re trying to sell (or the audience they’re trying to reach) then your bloggers will be thwarted in their attempts to promote the brand.
+The banners might not be your responsibility to create, of course.
+Don't worry!
 Your 5-minute solution: ask the brand for new banners.
 This may be easier than you think for the brand: see the next step.

 Mistake 5: "You can look but you can’t touch": the banners offered to affiliates are far inferior to any of the artwork on the brand’s website

 - Don’t feel overwhelmed with the need to request the new artwork to be re-purposed for every possible affiliate banner size.
 If need be, just go with requesting one size and make sure it’s mobile-friendly, e.g. a 350 x 250 banner.
-Reassure the brand that even just a simple crop or resize of the existing artwork on their website is all that is needed (if the current affiliate banners look old, then anything will be seen as an improvement by your bloggers!)
+Reassure the brand that even just a simple crop or resize of the existing artwork on their website is all that is needed.
+Trust me, if the current affiliate banners look old, then any new banner will be seen as an improvement by your bloggers!

 Mistake 6: Ignoring time differences